sheepla/fzwiki/README.md

 ## Configuration

-You can change the default language by setting a value in the environment variable `FZWIKI_LANG` .
+You can change the default language for Wikipedia by setting a value in the environment variable `FZWIKI_LANG` .

 ```bash
 FZWIKI_LANG="ja" fzwiki ... # --> search from ja.wikipedia.org instead of en.wikipedia.org